 This control code will always succeed.
 Also, after this ABORT control code, there is no need for applications to use the control code for FEATURE_VERIFY_PIN_FINISH and FEATURE_MODIFY_PIN_FINISH, respectively, as the same 2 bytes as returned by the finish operation can be returned by this ABORT control code.

-The IFD handler will return 2 bytes according to following table:
+The IFD handler will return 2 bytes according to the following table: